JumpingKeyCaps/RLplayground/README.md

 ## 🏆 Project Goal

 This project is an educational exploration and demonstration of Reinforcement Learning (RL) concepts through a simple but meaningful interactive simulation.
-The main objective is **to build a flexible Android app in Kotlin/Compose where a virtual agent learns to intercept ballistic missiles**, protecting a simulated city using limited defensive resources and learning optimal interception strategies over time through trial and error, improving its policy over many iterations using different RL algorithms.
+The main objective is **to build a flexible Android app in Kotlin/Compose where a virtual agent learns how to throw a bouncing ball into a cup through trial and error, improving its policy over many iterations using different RL algorithms.**

-This project aims to:
+Beyond the bouncing ball, this project aims to:
 - Provide a hands-on, visual playground for understanding core RL principles
 - Compare multiple RL strategies side by side on the same problem
 - Show real-time learning dynamics with detailed metrics and visualizations